 *No fees are charged for this year

 5 Reasons to Study BA (Hons) Event Management and Marketing

-- The University is a member of the Association for Event Management Education (AEME) and the course is also accredited by the Chartered Institute of Marketing (CIM).
+- The University is a member of the Association for Event Management Education (AEME) ensuring the course is at the cutting edge of Event Studies.

 What's the course about?